bloominstituteoftechnology/web-guided-project-components-1/README.md

 that compiles our frontend assets and comes with an integrated development server.

 The dev server runs on `http://localhost:1234` by default, but will use another port number if `1234` is being used by another application.
+Parcel will indicate in the terminal which port it is using.

 - Clone the repo.
 - Navigate into the project folder.